RouleThomas/Akizu_Lab/001_EZH1_project/001__RNAseq/labnote.md

 --> p0.001 looks good

-### Clustering of the significant genes in Time-Course analyses across genotypes
+### Clustering of the significant genes in Time-Course analyses across genotypes using deseq2 norm-counts
 Prepare the data, use deseq2 norm counts vst or rlog transformed (test both)
 ```R
 # Load packages